FDL Europe 2021 - Extreme Event Hot Spots using ML Onboard

 Wildfire Example

 In conclusion, the ML Onboard team introduce a new method - RaVÆn - for unsupervised change detection in remote sensing data using a VAE.
-The team’s method was evaluated on a new dataset of remote sensing images of disasters.
+The team's method was evaluated on a new dataset of remote sensing images of disasters.
 The proposed model outperforms a classical computer vision baseline in all of the tested disaster classes.
 This demonstrates that RaVÆn is a robust change detection method and suitable for application in improving data acquisition for disaster response.
+You can learn more about this case study by visiting the FDL EUROPE 2021 RESULTS PAGE, where a summary, poster and full technical memorandum can also be viewed and downloaded.

 The Scan Partnership